MelonKony/millmint/content/posts/2019-12-06-wallabies.md

 ---
+title: Wallabies of the Arctic
-title: Wallabies of the Arctic — Vekllei's Pademelon and what the hell it's doing there
+fulltitle: Wallabies of the Arctic — Vekllei's Pademelon and what the hell it's doing there

 date: 2019-12-06
 tags:
     - post